The Myth of an Open API in Staffing Software Integration

 An open API does not mean that the database is completely open and any application can plug in and be useful.
 The term from that standpoint is a bit misleading.
 In order for applications to be able to communicate effectively to one another with true meaning and purpose, development work is required.
 Development teams at each end work together in order to decide what information should be shared and the triggers that launch the discussions between the two separate environments.
 Sometimes this information is already determined by one of the applications, and another environment may need to comply with the specifications in order to utilize the API.

-Providers may make available a set of data that is most likely to be useful for a particular purpose such as background screening.
+Providers may make available a set of data that is most likely to be useful for a particular purpose, and using the staffing software as an example, that information could be candidate-related information like background screening.
 However, in order for the partner application to be able to take advantage of the data, more than likely some data and interaction must take place from the partner side.
 Since the partner may be interacting with many different types of background services with multiple API formats, each integration will require some work and may even require the addition of fields to the database.
+While the common perception is that it’s a plug-and-play sort of arrangement, in reality, there’s a good deal of development work that must occur to make this happen.

 Another consideration is that an API integration is a partnership.
 That being said, some software providers prefer to pick their partners in order to service their clients in the best possible light.
+The list of features is not the end-all, be-all factor, you have to consider what your working relationship with the other company will be like, both internally and for your customers.
 For example, what happens when key information is being passed and the API is not working properly?
 How is the cause determined?
 Who does the customer call?
 Are both providers responsive?
-This is all important even to get the interface operational to begin with.
+This is all important even to get the interface to an operational state to begin with.

 An open API is not a magical tunnel where things “just happen how they are supposed to.”
 Strong API’s take time and effort and planning.
-They are almost never a simple “plug in” as some custom requirements generally will come into play.
-When exploring an API environment, it is always advisable to ask specific questions about the availability of data and how specifically it interacts.
+They are almost never a simple “plug-in” as some custom requirements generally will come into play.
+When exploring a staffing API environment, it is always advisable to ask specific questions about the availability of data and how specifically it interacts.
 It’s also important to ask if the API is a 2-way or 1-way option.
 More detailed questions will help you understand exactly what is involved and help ensure that you are not disappointed.

 Questions about what it means to have an open API?
 Contact Ultra-Staff EDGE Staffing Software today!